About us GP careers Vacancies FAQ's Calendar Contacts and links Site index

 Returning to General Practice?...

-All deaneries welcome applications from doctors who are returning to general practice after a break and Directors of GP Education are able to fund such doctors for a period of training as a GP Registrar.
+All deaneries welcome applications from doctors who are returning to general practice after a break and Directors of GP Education may be able to fund such doctors for a period of training as a GP Registrar.
 You are advised to contact your local deanery for more information.

 Home | Site index | Contact us | Terms of use